fraterrisus/walkthroughs/aethus/index.md

 ### Lost World: Facility Kappa

-Every facility has an "outhouse" single-room facility that's nearby.
+Every facility has an "outbuilding" single-room facility, similar to Facility Alpha, that's nearby (although sometimes it takes a generous definition of "nearby").
 You should explore these because there's stuff to find there, but also they make reasonable staging areas for long mining runs.

 New: facilities have Drone Pods now, so if you drop a mk1 drone into them you can fill the cargo pod (250kg) and stuff will get delivered to a Storage Silo inside the gates of Epsilon.
 Unlike the automated drills, though, you have to manage the drones manually, choosing when to send a full load from an outer Facility to Epsilon.
 You then have to return to Epsilon and manually send the drone back to its starting place.